-An expert in green loans and investment loans, Maleny Credit Union may financing options that suit you
+An expert in green loans and investment loans, Maleny Credit Union may have financing options that suit you.

 Based in a town known for its environmentally friendly culture, Maleny Credit Union promotes sustainable banking among its members by prioritising loans for eco-friendly projects.

 What do I need to know about the Maleny Credit Union?

 Operational since 1984, Maleny Credit Union (MCU) has its roots in a place where taking care of the environment is a town-wide obligation.
 The MCU carries this attitude through to its approach to community banking: they put sustainable projects first when considering financing.
 All members make a minimum, compulsory donation to organisations like the Australian Conservation Foundation or Maleny’s own Sunshine Coast Environmental Council.